 As part of the rebrand, we also developed a suite of illustrations and animations that are used throughout the site; visual flourishes that nod to programming culture.

-Every bug that’s successfully reported is given its own bespoke bug visualisation.
+Every bug that’s successfully reported is given its own bespoke bug visualization.

 We created a generative design system that produces a unique visual identity for every bug that's successfully reported.
 The design system relates to the Google platform, category, and severity of the issue.